Skip to content

 Observation and discussion

-8.4 Identify signs of poor quality feed Bagged feed and forage:
+8.4 Identify signs of good and poor quality feed Signs to include:

 Discussion

-8.5 Describe how to prepare feed following instructions
+8.5 Describe how to prepare feed Preparation to include:

 • Using a feed chart